cunnie/writings/i_am_become_forever.md

 The room fell awkwardly silent.

 Gates spoke again, "Julia, you asked when you could return to civilian life.
 This is what we plan to do: we'll keep you under observation.
-The two previous subjects exhibited symptoms within ten days or less.
-If we don't observe any change within two weeks, we'll assume that the antennae, for whatever reason, don't work.
+Captain Tyrion exhibited symptoms within ten days or less.
+If we don't observe any change within one week, we'll assume that the antennae, for whatever reason, don't work.
 We'll debrief you, and then send you back.
 But you will need to report for a medical every week."

 "I must contact my work and let them know that I'll be gone."